Horst and Erna Petri: Arrest and trial

-When the Berlin Wall fell in November 1989, Erna, now nearly 70, was still in prison.
-In December 1989, she wrote to West German attorneys, describing her interrogation.
-Erna claimed that during the war, she had taken regular trips to Lviv for supplies.
+In December 1989, after the fall of the Berlin Wall, Erna, now nearly 70, wrote to West German attorneys, describing her interrogation.
+She claimed that during the war, she had taken regular trips to Lviv for supplies.
 During her trips, she had visited the Janowska camp to select Jewish laborers and brought them back to her manor.
 Erna remembered having Jewish women help her in the house, but could not remember what happened to them (during her 1961 interrogation, she described these women as troublemakers).
 Insisting that she was innocent, Erna wrote, "I sacrificed myself for my husband, the man my parents warned me about."
 She acknowledged that Horst had killed Jews and was rightfully punished.

 Erna's case was re-examined, and her children continued to lobby for her release.
 They wrote pleas to the West German Chancellor, U.S. President, Russian Premier, and the German Parliament.
 Their mother, they claimed, was an innocent victim of Stasi interrogation and torture.
 They said her confessions were false and taken under duress, and that she had suffered enough regardless.
 They said she had been in prison, away from her family and grieving her executed husband, for nearly 30 years.

 On December 31, 1989, Erna was one of 46 Nazi war criminals convicted under East German law who were in prison.
 Between 1989 and April 1990, 23 of these convicts were released or died in prison.
 After taking time served and other factors into account, another five were released in a partial amnesty.
 After the reunification, Erna, who was still in prison, petitioned for a review of her case.

 Although a West German court affirmed the verdict and sentence, Erna was released from prison on health grounds in 1992.
 One account claims that Stille Hilfe, a relief organization for the SS, convinced a court to release her.
 Stille Hilfe allegedly paid for Erna's apartment after her release.
 The organization was likely also responsible for her being invited to Bavaria, where she went on trips to the Alpine mountains and lakes with Gudrun Burwitz, the daughter of Heinrich Himmler and a prominent member of Stille Hilfe.
 Erna once referred to Burwitz as "the most wonderful woman."

 Erna died in July 2000, a few months after her 80th birthday.
 Two hundred people, which was everyone in her village, and a number of other people whom her family did not know, attended her funeral.

 The children of the Petris never retracted their support for their mother.
 In an interview in 2006, Erna's daughter, who was 18 when her mother was arrested, said her parents had often showed the photo albums to her and special guests.
 Had she realized that the Stasi were going to eventually find them by chance, she said she would have just gotten rid of them.